directus/directus/docs/configuration/data-flows/triggers.md

 	<source src="https://cdn.directus.io/" type="video/mp4" />
 </video>

-Triggered by another flow, for chaining.
+This Trigger is triggered by a [Trigger Flow](/configuration/data-flows/operations/#another-flow) Operation by another flow, for chaining.

 ### Trigger Options